thyrlian/AirPdfPrinter/README.md

   # Display network connections, you need to have net-tools package installed
   netstat -ltup

+  # Browse for all mDNS/DNS-SD services using the Avahi daemon and registered on the LAN
+  avahi-browse -a -t

   # Find internet printing protocol printers
   ippfind
   ippfind --remote